 Mother, Wife, Christian, Poet, Blogger, Optimist - never quite sure which one I am on any given day.
-I've been writing all of my life and had my work performed at the Everyman Theatre, Liverpool; Stockport Art Gallery; Bramhall Hall; on BBC Radio Merseyside; and at various local community groups, including a nursing home for elderly dementia patients.
+I've been writing all of my life and had my work performed at the Everyman Theatre, Liverpool; Stockport Art Gallery; Bramhall Hall; on BBC Radio Merseyside; and at various local community groups.
 I deliver free writing workshops around Stockport on a regular basis.
 I am Poet-in-Residence for Stockport Women's Networking Group and Writer-in-Residence for a local community group.
 Amongst other things, I have had work published online, in text books, and a number of anthologies, including all three of puppywolf's 'Best of Manchester Poets'.
 I have been placed in several competitions, including for an English Pen competition, sourced through Write Out Loud.
 I was part of WOL's Bolton Arts Trail, with three poems displayed in the shops.
-I have a haiku on Mars and my first collection Hormoanal, was published in February 2019 by Matthew James Publishing: https://www.matthewjamespublishing.com/products/matthew-james-publishing/hormoanal I have a BA (Hons) in Literature from the Open University; and an MA in Creative Writing: Poetry from MMU.
+I have a haiku on Mars and my first collection, Hormoanal, was published in February 2019 by Matthew James Publishing: https://www.matthewjamespublishing.com/products/matthew-james-publishing/hormoanal I have a BA (Hons) in Literature from the Open University; and an MA in Creative Writing: Poetry from MMU.
 I write a poetry blog for those who are afraid of or intimidated by poetry.
-The idea is that they will have a laugh at my (mostly) short poems; perhaps learn a little something about poetry; and see that poetry can be fun. https://poetryfluff.wordpress.com I am a founder member of Stockport Writers, a group which meets on the second Sunday of the month at The Hatworks on the A6.
-No fees, and anyone is welcome to join us: all you need is a desire to write: https://en-gb.facebook.com/stockportwriters
+The idea is that they will have a laugh at my (mostly) short poems; perhaps learn a little something about poetry; and see that poetry can be fun. https://poetryfluff.wordpress.com I am a founder member of Stockport Writers, a group which meets on the second Sunday of the month at Stockport Museum in the Market Place.
+No fees, and anyone is welcome to join us: all you need is a desire to write. https://en-gb.facebook.com/stockportwriters